-If security provider changes are made after this initial user login to Oracle I/PM, follow the steps below to reset Oracle I/PM system security.
+If security provider changes are made after this initial user login to Oracle I/PM, take the following steps to reset Oracle I/PM system security.
 For example, if you later change the security configuration to point to an Oracle Internet Directory provider or a Microsoft Active Directory provider, you must reset Oracle I/PM system security.

-1. Manually create or migrate users and groups to the new external security provider, using utilities as needed.
+Manually create or migrate users and groups to the new external security provider, using utilities as needed.